jkwik/nuxt-ckeditor-example/README.md

 # nuxt-ckeditor-example

-> Test code to integrate nuxt and ckeditor (rich text editor)
+> Test code to integrate nuxt and ckeditor (rich text editor) with image upload support

+## Initial configuration
+- Followed CKEditor GUI to configure plugins using this guide: https://ckeditor.com/ckeditor-5/online-builder/
+  - Copied the unzipped content into this project
+  - Navigated into the copied `ckeditor5` folder and ran `npm install` followed by `npm run build`
+- Configured CKEditor from source following this guide: https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/vuejs.html#using-ckeditor-from-source

 ## Build Setup